achapkowski/AS.430.618/lessons/01/overview.md

 If you need a quick refresher on how to use Jupyter Notebook, please review the instructions [here](https://achapkowski.github.io/AS.430.618/lessons/01/using-the-jupyter-notebook-environment.html).

 ### Discussion

-	- Introduction to the classes
+- Introduction to classmates
+- Post any questions about this weeks lessons in the discussion board for this week.